Board overview¶

 2. Install dependencies¶

-Log into Jetson Orin
+Log into Jetson Orin module.

-Clone this repository and install smbus2
+Clone the antmicro-jetson-orin-baseboard-tps65988 repository and install the smbus2

 git clone https://github.com/antmicro/antmicro-jetson-orin-baseboard-tps65988-config.git